 - Loyalty management — You may have attracted customers once, but the true challenge lies in making their return.
 Automation will break up your customer base into subgroups based on their order value or volume and then target them with personalized loyalty campaign messages.
 If you offer a loyalty points program, RPA can record all earned, reclaimed, or traded points and manage customer profile details.

-On the business side of things, RPA is capable of assisting all your departments.
+On the business side of things, RPA can assist all your departments.
 Here are some examples:

 - Stock tracking and reporting — As with order tracking on the customer side, you can program bots to monitor your inventory constantly.
-For example, they can send automatic notifications when a supply runs low or even issue a purchase order to your vendor immediately, so you will never run dry.
+For example, they can immediately send automatic notifications when a supply runs low or even issue a purchase order to your vendor, so you will never run dry.

 - Payment and invoice processing — Invoicing and accounting tasks are largely based on data extraction and entry, which makes them one of the best processes to automate with RPA, regardless of the industry.
 Collecting, compiling, and sending invoices, accounts payable, accounts receivable, and reconciliation—RPA can do that.